 Winter Session Courses

 Lighten your spring course load, complete a prerequisite, and progress toward your academic goals by taking a winter course.
 Taking three credits during winter and nine over the summer will allow you to complete 12 extra credits per year!
-Speak with your academic advisor to see if any of these courses fit in your study of plan.
+Speak with your academic advisor to see if any of these courses fit into your study of plan.

-2023 Winter Session Guaranteed Course Offerings (Asynchronous Online Only)
+2024 Winter Session Courses (Asynchronous Online Only)

-• COM 31800 Principles of Persuasion
+COM 31800 Principles of Persuasion MGMT 42710 Digital Marketing Strategy

-• CSR 10300 Introduction to Personal Finance
+CSR 10300 Introduction to Personal Finance OBHR 33000 Intro to Org Behavior

-• EAPS 10500 The Planets
+EAPS 10500 The Planets PHIL 20800 Ethics Of Data Science

-• ENGL 28600 The Movies
+ENGL 28600 The Movies PSY 12000 Elementary Psychology

-• HIST 15100 American History to 1877
+HIST 15100 American History to 1877 SOC 32400 Criminology

-• HIST 35100 The Second World War
+HIST 35100 The Second World War STAT 30100 Elementary Statistical Methods

 Ready to register?
-Students can view their Registration Time Ticket and access their PIN by going to myPurdue, and clicking the Registration tab.
+Students can view their Registration Time Ticket and access their PIN by going to myPurdue and clicking the Registration tab.

 Don't see a course?
 Suggest a winter course on our Winter Session Wish List for a future semester.

-• Persuasion and its effects, ranging from individual influences to societal impacts.
+Persuasion and its effects, ranging from individual influences to societal impacts.
 Various perspectives and models of persuasion are examined, including classical and modern approaches.
 Both theoretical and pragmatic considerations are introduced.

 3.000 Credit hours